timothypratley/patchin/README.md

 # patchin

-Creates and applies patches to nested data structures.
+Creates and applies patches for nested data structures.

-Identifies key paths to remove, key/values to add, or full replacement.
+`(= (patch a (diff a b)) b)`

+Works with nested maps, sets, sequences and values.

+Useful for streaming updates between a client/server to keep a data model synchronized.

+Patches are never larger than the original data structure.

+Map/set patches are efficient, avoid sequence patches where possible.

 ## Usage